-Arena has a limited operating history
+The Arena Group has a limited operating history

-Arena is effectively a start-up venture with limited operating history.
-While Mr. Zwirn has substantial previous experience at other investment management firms, the historical performance of any of them individually or collectively is not intended to be, nor should it be construed as an indication or forecast of future performance or an indication as to the future value or return on investment in respect of Arena or the Common Shares.
-Because Arena's investment approach may differ from the approach of the prior funds managed by Mr. Zwirn and his affiliates, and because market conditions are continually changing, Mr. Zwirn's prior firm's results may be largely irrelevant to the prospects for profitability of Arena.
-There can be no assurance that Arena will achieve any particular results or returns.
+The Arena Group is effectively a start-up venture with limited operating history.
+While Mr. Zwirn has substantial previous experience at other investment management firms, the historical performance of any of them individually or collectively is not intended to be, nor should it be construed as, an indication or forecast of future performance or an indication as to the future value or return on investment in respect of the Arena Group or the Common Shares.
+Because the Arena Group's investment approach may differ from the approach of the prior funds managed by Mr. Zwirn and his affiliates, and because market conditions are continually changing, Mr. Zwirn's prior firm's results may be largely irrelevant to the prospects for profitability of the Arena Group.
+There can be no assurance that the Arena Group will achieve any particular results or returns.

-Arena is subject to operational risks
+The Arena Group is subject to operational risks

-Operational risks may disrupt Arena's businesses, result in losses or limit growth.
-Although Arena takes protective measures and endeavours to modify them as circumstances warrant, the security of Arena's computer systems, software and networks may be vulnerable to breaches, unauthorized access, misuse, computer viruses or other malicious code and other events that could have a security impact.
-Additionally, breaches of security may occur through intentional or unintentional acts by those having authorized or unauthorized access to confidential or other information of Arena or its clients or counterparties.
-One or more such events could potentially jeopardize the confidential and other information processed and stored in, and transmitted through, Arena's computer systems and networks, or otherwise cause interruptions or malfunctions which could result in significant losses or reputational damage to Arena and/or Westaim.
+Operational risks may disrupt the Arena Group's businesses, result in losses or limit growth.
+Although the Arena Group takes protective measures and endeavours to modify them as circumstances warrant, the security of the Arena Group's computer systems, software and networks may be vulnerable to breaches, unauthorized access, misuse, computer viruses or other malicious code and other events that could have a security impact.
+Additionally, breaches of security may occur through intentional or unintentional acts by those having authorized or unauthorized access to confidential or other information of the Arena Group or its clients or counterparties.
+One or more such events could potentially jeopardize the confidential and other information processed and stored in, and transmitted through, the Arena Group's computer systems and networks, or otherwise cause interruptions or malfunctions which could result in significant losses or reputational damage to the Arena Group and/or Westaim.

-In addition, Arena operates in an industry that is highly dependent on its information systems and technology.
-There can be no assurance that Arena's information systems and technology will continue to be able to accommodate its operations, or that the cost of maintaining such systems will not increase from its current level.
-Such a failure to accommodate Arena's operations, or a material increase in costs related to such information systems, could have a material adverse effect on Arena, which could adversely affect the business, financial condition and/or profitability of Westaim.
+In addition, the Arena Group operates in an industry that is highly dependent on its information systems and technology.
+There can be no assurance that the Arena Group's information systems and technology will continue to be able to accommodate its operations, or that the cost of maintaining such systems will not increase from its current level.
+Such a failure to accommodate the Arena Group's operations, or a material increase in costs related to such information systems, could have a material adverse effect on the Arena Group, which could adversely affect the business, financial condition and/or profitability of Westaim.